-Trump doesn’t care about the people who got coronavirus.
+Trump doesn’t care about the people who got the coronavirus.
 Now he’s one of them.

-In the early hours of Friday morning, the White House announced that President Donald Trump and his wife Melania had tested positive for the coronavirus.
+In the early hours of Friday morning, the White House announced that President Trump and his wife, Melania, had tested positive for the coronavirus.
 Almost immediately, there were calls for expressions of empathy for them as they were diagnosed with this potentially deadly disease that has already killed 207,000 people.

 Interesting to see those who’ve spent the last few years screaming that Trump’s an uncaring, heartless empathy-devoid b*stard now spewing their gleeful joy that he & his wife have a deadly virus.
 They’re no better than the man they loathe.